Bodmin: Official events

-On Halgaver Moor (Goats' Moor) near Bodmin there was once an annual carnival in July which was on one occasion attended by King Charles II.
-Halgaver is in the parish of Lanhydrock.
+On Halgavor Moor (Goats' Moor) near Bodmin there was once an annual carnival in July which was on one occasion attended by King Charles II.
+Halgavor extends into the parish of Lanhydrock.

+The Cornish Games were once held on Halgavor Moor; the chief feature of these games was Cornish wrestling and Carew in his Survey (1602) gave an account of it.

 Bodmin Riding, a horseback procession through the town, is a traditional annual ceremony.

 'Beating the bounds' and 'hurling'

-In 1865–66 William Robert Hicks was mayor of Bodmin, when he revived the custom of Beating the bounds of the town.
+In 1865–66 William Robert Hicks was mayor of Bodmin, when he revived the custom of beating the bounds of the town.
 He was – according to the Dictionary of National Biography – a very good man of business.
 This still takes place more or less every five years and concludes with a game of Cornish hurling.
 Hurling survives as a traditional part of beating the bounds at Bodmin, commencing at the close of the 'Beat'.
 The game is organised by the Rotary club of Bodmin and was last played in 2015.
 The game is started by the Mayor of Bodmin by throwing a silver ball into a body of water known as the "Salting Pool".
 There are no teams and the hurl follows a set route.
 The aim is to carry the ball from the "Salting Pool" via the old A30, along Callywith Road, then through Castle Street, Church Square and Honey Street to finish at the Turret Clock in Fore Street.
 The participant carrying the ball when it reaches the turret clock will receive a £10 reward from the mayor.

 In 2015, beating of the bounds and Cornish hurling took place at Bodmin 8 April organised by the Rotary club of Bodmin.